nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Expected: The contents of `SaveFile.json` is loaded into DorManagerPro.

 2. Importing a json file with invalid data
-   1. Prequisites: There is a json file with invalid data in the device.
+   1. Prerequisites: There is a json file with invalid data in the device.
 In this case, it is assumed the file path to the json file is `./data/SaveFile.json`.
    2. Test case: `import fp/./data/SaveFile.json`
    Expected: No information is imported into DorManagerPro.
 Error details shown in the status message.